dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 This key difference illuminates the power of Antara.
 For example, additional arbitrary module code could include validation logic that allows a user to spend the output only at the appropriate time.
 The transaction output is spend only once an attempting spending-transaction has the matching fulfillment, and both the CryptoCondition and the Antara module validation code evaluate to `true`.

 Even the basic CryptoCondition features offer more complex logical expressions than a normal Bitcoin script.
-For example, with CC a spending transaction could be requir signatures from at least `M` of `N` acceptable `pubkeys`.
+For example, with CC a spending transaction could be required to have signatures from at least `M` of `N` acceptable `pubkeys`.

 Application validation can accomplish this as well.
 We will examine this possibility further on in the tutorial.